 Click an icon to change between single page, side-by-side, and book layout views.
+The effect varies with the combination of window width and zoom factor in use.
 You can edit the document in any view.

 Figure 4: View layouts: single, side-by-side, book.